moeenmeigooni/peptide-conductance/README.md

  - PeptideBuilder 1.1.0

 `hold*-orient-efield` folder contains python script for OpenMM simulations with custom potentials for the given holding stage.
+Run scripts provided (`run_hold.sh`) are configured for running on DGX-2 with 16xV100 GPUs.
 Packages/softwares used include:
  - OpenMM 7.7.0
  - MDTraj 1.9.3